hgrecco/pint/docs/contexts.rst

 ---------------------------

-Like all units and dimensions in Pint, `contexts` are defined using an easy to understand text syntax.
+Like all units and dimensions in Pint, `contexts` are defined using an easy to read text syntax.
 For example, the definition of the spectroscopy context is::

     @context(n=1) spectroscopy = sp